Firefly Phototherapy Device

 350 USD to manufacture; distributed as a donation through the East Meets West Foundation.

 Goal 3: Good health and well-being

 Rural health care centers treating mild to severe newborn jaundice.

 Firefly is in full-scale manufacturing.
 All components of the Firefly have been designed to be mass-produced.
 Design that Matters has provided capacity development for Vietnamese manufacturer Medical Technology Transfer Services (MTTS) to assist with the sourcing of mass-produced plastic parts and in-house metal tube bending capabilities so that MTTS can mass-produce the Firefly Interview with designer

 Trade secret Interview with designer

-Firefly consists of a removable bassinet made from clear scratch-resistant plastic, a top light fixed at the most clinically effective height, a bottom light, and a control panel for displaying power switch, light intensity, treatment hours, and total device hours.
+Firefly consists of a removable bassinet made from clear scratch-resistant plastic, a fixed top light, a bottom light, and a control panel for displaying power switch, light intensity, treatment hours, and total device hours.